 8. Adjusting a Nest Thermostat from Your Phone

-A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or other smart device, including a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.